Varun-4711/second-brain-app-advanced/README.md

-Frontend Repo for this project is here 👇🏼 https://github.com/Varun-4711/second-brain-app-frontend
+Frontend Repo for this project is here:
+https://github.com/Varun-4711/second-brain-app-frontend

 ***